Rowlett High School

-Rowlett High School is a public secondary school located in Rowlett, Texas (USA).
+Rowlett High School is a public secondary school located in Rowlett, Texas, United States.
 Rowlett High School enrolls students in grades 9-12 and is a part of the Garland Independent School District.
 The school opened in the fall of 1996 with Marlene Hammerle as principal.
 It is the second newest high school in the district.
-In 2005, Rowlett High School was recognized by Newsweek on their "Top 1,000 High Schools In The Nation" list, which is based on Advance Placement scores.
+In 2005, Rowlett High School was recognized by Newsweek on their "Top 1,000 High Schools in the Nation" list, which is based on Advance Placement scores.
 Also, Rowlett has won the "Top PTSA" award and the "Highest Attendance" award for their district numerous times.

 In 2009, 2010, 2011, and 2012, the school was rated "recognized" by the Texas Education Agency.

 Garland ISD is a "Free Choice" school district, which allows the parents to choose which school their children want to attend within the district.

 Academics

-The school's course offerings include regular, college preparatory, and career and technology courses.
+The school's course offerings include regular college readiness, career and technology, and dual enrollment courses.

 Statistics (per 2009)

 The attendance rate for students at the school is 96%, equal to the state average of 96%.
-23% of the students at Rowlett are economically disadvantaged, 8% enroll in special education, 7% enroll in gifted and talent programs, 40% are enrolled in career and technology programs, and 3% are considered "limited English proficient."
+23% of the students at Rowlett are economically disadvantaged, 8% enroll in special education, 7% enroll in gifted and talent programs, 40% are enrolled in career and technology programs, and 3% are considered "limited English proficient".

 The ethnic makeup of the school is 54% White, non-Hispanic, 24% Hispanic, 15% African American, 8% Asian/Pacific Islander, and less than 1% Native American.

 The average class sizes at Rowlett are 24 students for English, 24 for foreign language, 24 for math, 22 for science, and 26 for social studies.

 Teachers at the school carry, on average, 10 years of teaching experience and 4% of the teachers on staff are first-year teachers.